robinthepyro/dotfiles/README.md

 <ul>
   <li>Hyprland - the best looking window manager out there, and it is very very configurable.</li>
   <li>waybar - specifically I am using waybar-cava (available in the AUR).
 Displays system info, a clock, and a simple audio visualiser thanks to Cava</li>
-  <li>tofi - alternative app launcher.
-Designed to be very very fast, however currently I believe I cannot get it to launch terminal apps</li>
+  <li>tofi - minimal app launcher.
+Designed to be very very fast, however currently I would reccomend rofi or wofi as less buggy alternatives.</li>
   <li>Kitty - it's just better than every other terminal...</li>
   <li>zsh - because it's better than bash</li>
   <li>helix - a really nice modal text editor (i live in this thing).
 Don't be like me tho, just use neovim</li>